 Here’s what I don’t get: why is there an it’s too good to be true, but not an, it’s too bad to be true?
-When the crime rate’s gone down steadily for over 3o years, when tons of people volunteered to go into helping professions, when such a tiny percentage of the population ever gets in trouble; why are we so quick to assume the worst?
-And yet look how the people in this video assume good things are automatically suspicious:
+When the crime rate’s gone down steadily for over 3o years; when tons of people volunteered to go into helping professions; when such a tiny percentage of the population ever gets in trouble, why are we so quick to assume the worst?

-People want the world to be better and yet they’ll actively engage in this kind of paranoia.
-There is no reason you couldn’t look a stranger in the eye as you walked past them on a street because your odds of getting a scowl would be very low and your odds of a smile would be very good (almost 100% if you go first), and if you do miss that positive experience it’ll probably be because the other person is still looking down, assuming that you’ll be a bad experience.
+We all want the world to be better and yet we’ll actively engage in kind of paranoia.
+There is no reason we couldn’t look a stranger in the eye as we walked past them on a street because our odds of getting a scowl would be very low and our odds of a smile would be very good (almost 100% if you go first), and if we do miss that positive experience it’ll probably be because the other person is still looking down, assuming that we’ll be a bad experience.

 There are marginal excuses for these unhealthy, disconnecting behaviours.
 If you’ve been traumatised then it can be possible to find yourself unrealistically but validly hyper-concerned, but for the average person that jaundiced view of humanity is completely unjustified.
-98% of people we’ll meet in a day treat us nicely, and we ourselves spend time in that other 2% so we’d best not throw stones.
+The vast majority of people we’ll meet in a day treat us nicely, and we ourselves spend time being in that remaining minority too, so we’re better not to judge.

 If you’re watching closely you see evidence of this goodness every day.
 Giving money to the homeless means someone is volunteering to be poorer with no gain to themselves except the good feelings that come from that sort of compassion.
 Friends write supportive messages, people make positive social media posts, within every bad news story there will be heroes.
 People are polite, they tell jokes, they go outside the bounds of their job to help you for no gain to themselves.
 It’s everywhere.

 Police risk their lives to protect people.
 Firefighters run into burning buildings to save strangers.
-Doctors risk losing a patient to save them.
+Doctors save patients.
 People give blood.
 They run and walk and cycle countless miles for countless charities.
-They hold doors for you, they give you compliments, or maybe even just a smile.
-People are overwhelmingly good, even if they’re not always doing what you want them to.
+They hold doors for usu, they give us compliments, or maybe even just a smile.
+People are overwhelmingly good, even if they’re not always doing what we want them to.

-How can you benefit by thinking the worst of others?
-You’re doing the thinking.
-That’s happening inside your head, and it’s your body that’s experiencing the negative reaction that comes from negative thinking.
-The person you’re thinking about probably doesn’t even care.
-They might be busy, happily smiling while you’re thinking your dark, suspicious thoughts.
+How can we benefit by thinking the worst of others?
+We’re doing the thinking.
+That’s happening inside our head, and it’s our body that’s experiencing the negative reaction that comes from negative thinking.
+The person we’re thinking about probably doesn’t even know or care.
+They might be busy, happily smiling while we’re wasting our lives thinking dark, suspicious thoughts.

 You can go through life watching for bad things and I assure you you will find them just as day turns to night.
-At the same time, if you go through life watching for good things then I assure you, you will not only see them during the daytime; they’ll glow like stars at night.
+At the same time, if you go through life watching for good things then I assure you, you will learn to turn nighttime into daylight.

-You’re a good person.
-The people walking toward you have every reason to assume that.
-And they’re just like you.
+We’re good people.
+The people walking toward us have every reason to assume that.
+And they’re just like us.
 So going forward let’s all try offering more help, accepting more help, and just in general let’s get off our phones and get back to each other.
-Because when it comes to improving society and connecting with people in the moment you’re in, there’s simply no app for that.
-So go practice some pronoia.
-And trust me, if you’re paying attention you’ll quickly notice that you are not alone.
+Because when it comes to improving society and connecting with people in the moment we’re in, there’s simply no app for that.
+So let’s go practice some pronoia.